Capital Gains Tax for Business: An In-depth Guide

 CGT and Losses

 If assets are disposed of at a loss, the loss can be offset against capital gains in the same tax year.
-It is also possible to bring forward losses from previous years which have not been used, as long as they have been reported to HMRC within four years from the end of the tax year during which they were disposed of or sold.
+It is also possible to utilise brought forward losses from previous years which have not been used, as long as they have been reported to HMRC within four years from the end of the tax year during which the loss arose.

 How do I pay CGT?